-We will encourage all families to take up the UIFSM offer and target at least 90% uptake.
+We will encourage all families to take up the UIFSM offer and target at least 94% uptake

-Dining environment / procedures
+Dining environment/procedures

-School meals are 'family service' with younger children served by adults and older children serving themselves with nominated servers on each table.
-We will enhance the dining room environment with insulated table protectors, wipe-clean tablecloths and home-grown flowers where possible.
+School meals are 'family service' with younger children served by adults and older children serving themselves and each other.

 Children are encouraged to use a knife and fork properly and this is modelled by other adults.
 Children will be encouraged to try a range of foods and food consumption will be monitored.
 Permission will need to be sought to move on to dessert or leave the dining room.